Onizaro/generative_ai_project/README.md

 ### Stage 2 – Review & Ranking
 - Each LLM reviews anonymized responses from other members.
-- Reviews focus on accuracy and insight.
+- Each LLM ranks the responses based on: accuracy and insight
 - Model identities are hidden to avoid bias.

 ### Stage 3 – Chairman Final Answer